 This remix exemplifies my belief.
 I mean, would you expect something like this for an action game soundtrack?
 Even when released as an independent album soundtrack?

-By the way, Mad Forest is also one of my favorite Castlevania soundtracks from 1980s.
+By the way, Mad Forest is one of my favorite Castlevania soundtracks from 1980s too.
 It’s strangely also one that was never reused in another game.
-If any future episode does include it, I do this version finds its way in.
+If any future episode does include it, I do hope this version finds its way in.
 Or at least, something alike to this impossibly fun interpretation.

 3. Demon Seed (Remixed in Dracula X Chronicles)

 As much as I love outrageous and creative game soundtrack remixes, sometimes just improving the original does wonders too, yes?
-After all, when something is not broke, why even try fixing it?
+After all, when something is not broken, why even try fixing it?

-Or maybe it’s more accurate to say, when something is already prefect, why bother reinventing it?
-I’m sure many Castlevania fans would with me when I say, Demon Seed is one of the most atmospheric, most memorable soundtracks ever composed for the franchise.
+Or maybe it’s more apt to say, when something is already perfect, why bother reinventing it?
+I’m sure many Castlevania fans would agree with me when I say, Demon Seed is one of the most atmospheric, most memorable soundtracks ever composed for the franchise.
 This official remix certainly does full justice to the original tune.